evhub/coconut/DOCS.md

 While most of Coconut gets its inspiration simply from trying to make functional programming work in Python, additional inspiration came from [Haskell](https://www.haskell.org/), [CoffeeScript](http://coffeescript.org/), [F#](http://fsharp.org/), and [patterns.py](https://github.com/Suor/patterns).

+## Try It Out

+If you want to try Coconut in your browser, check out the [online interpreter](https://cs121-team-panda.github.io/coconut-interpreter).

 ## Installation

 ### Using Pip